awsdocs/aws-iot-docs/developerguide/iot-custom-endpoints-configurable-custom.md

 **Note**
 AWS IoT considers a certificate to be signed by a public CA if it's included in [Mozilla's trusted ca\-bundle](https://hg.mozilla.org/mozilla-central/raw-file/tip/security/nss/lib/ckfw/builtins/certdata.txt?raw=1)\.

+**Certificate requirements**
+See [Prerequisites for Importing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/import-certificate-prerequisites.html) for the requirements for importing certificates into ACM\.
+In addition to these requirements, AWS IoT Core adds the following requirements\.
++ The leaf certificate must include contain the **Extended Key Usage** x509 v3 extension with a value of **serverAuth** \(TLS Web Server Authentication\)\.
+If you request the certificate from ACM, this extension is automatically added\.
++ The maximum certificate chain depth is 5 certificates\.
++ The maximum certificate chain size is 16KB\.

 **Using one certificate for multiple domains**
 If you plan to use one certificate to cover multiple subdomains, use a wildcard domain in the common name \(CN\) or Subject Alternative Names \(SAN\) field\.
 For example, use **\*\.iot\.example\.com** to cover dev\.iot\.example\.com, qa\.iot\.example\.com, and prod\.iot\.example\.com\.
 Each FQDN requires its own domain configuration, but more than one domain configuration can use the same wildcard value\.
 Either the CN or the SAN must cover the FQDN that you want to use as a custom domain\.
 This coverage can be an exact match or a wildcard match\.